publications

 Task-oriented object detection is increasingly essential for intelligent sensing applications, enabling AI systems to operate autonomously in complex, real-world environments such as autonomous driving, healthcare, and industrial automation.
 Conventional models often struggle with generalization, requiring vast datasets to accurately detect objects within diverse contexts.
 In this work, we introduce iTask, a taskoriented object detection framework that leverages large language models (LLMs) to generalize efficiently from limited samples by generating an abstract knowledge graph.
 This graph encapsulates essential task attributes, allowing iTask to identify objects based on high-level characteristics rather than extensive data, making it possible to adapt to complex mission requirements with minimal samples. iTask addresses the challenges of high computational cost and resource limitations in vision-language models by offering two configuration models: a distilled, task-specific vision transformer optimized for high accuracy in defined tasks, and a quantized version of the model for broader applicability across multiple tasks.
 Additionally, we designed a hardware acceleration circuit to support real-time processing, essential for edge devices that require low latency and efficient task execution.
 Our evaluations show that the task-specific configuration achieves a 15% higher accuracy over the quantized configuration in specific scenarios, while the quantized model provides robust multi-task performance.
 The hardware-accelerated iTask system achieves a 3.5x speedup and a 40% reduction in energy consumption compared to GPU-based implementations.
 These results demonstrate that iTask ’s dual-configuration approach and situational adaptability offer a scalable solution for task-specific object detection, providing robust and efficient performance in resource-constrained environments.

-@inproceedings{jeong_itask_2025, address = {San Francisco, CA, USA}, title = {{iTask: Task-Oriented Object Detection in Resource-Constrained Environments}}, isbn = {}, url = {}, doi = {}, booktitle = {{ACM/IEEE Design Automation Conference (DAC)}}, author = {Jeong, SungHeon and Barkam, Hamza Errahmouni and Oh, Hyunwoo and Chen, Hanning and Das, Tamoghno and Ye, Zhen and Imani, Mohsen}, month = jun, year = {2025}, pages = {1--7}, }
+@inproceedings{jeong_itask_2025, address = {San Francisco, CA, USA}, title = {{iTaskSense: Task-Oriented Object Detection in Resource-Constrained Environments}}, isbn = {}, doi = {10.1109/DAC63849.2025.11133060}, booktitle = {{ACM/IEEE Design Automation Conference (DAC)}}, author = {Jeong, SungHeon and Barkam, Hamza Errahmouni and Oh, Hyunwoo and Chen, Hanning and Das, Tamoghno and Ye, Zhen and Imani, Mohsen}, month = jun, year = {2025}, pages = {1--7}, } - A Multimodal AI Acceleration with Dynamic Pruning and Run-time ConfigurationHyun Woo Oh, Hanning Chen, Sanggeon Yun, Yang Ni, Behnam Khaleghi, Fei Wen, and Mohsen ImaniIEEE International Symposium on Field-Programmable Custom Computing Machines(FCCM), Fayetteville, AR, USA, May 2025

 Machine learning-based object detection systems are preferred due to their cost-effectiveness compared to deep learning approaches.
 Among machine learning methods, the Viola-Jones classifier stands out for its reasonable accuracy and efficient resource utilization.
 However, as the number of classification iterations increases or the resolution of the input image increases, the detection processing speed may decrease.
 To address the detection speed issue related to input image resolution, an improved edge component calibration method is applied.
 Additionally, an edge-based operation skip scheme is proposed to overcome the detection processing speed problem caused by the number of classification iterations.
 Our experiments using the FDDB public dataset show that our method reduces classification iterations by 24.6157% to 84.1288% compared to conventional methods, except for our previous study.
 Importantly, our method maintains detection accuracy while reducing classification iterations.
 This result implies that our method can realize almost real-time object detection when implemented on field-programmable gate arrays.